karol-op/Home-Assistant/README.md

 ![header](https://user-images.githubusercontent.com/74942333/105779240-33800000-5f6e-11eb-8eb9-036a71b7966b.png)

 Home Assistant ([open source home automation platform focused on local control and privacy](https://www.home-assistant.io/)) - configuration and documentation for my Smart Home.
-I run my instance on Raspberry Pi 3B+, with external access possible by using [nabucasa](https://www.nabucasa.com/).
+I run my instance on Raspberry Pi 3B+.
 If you want to do some integration or automation as I did, remember to not copy line to line, you have to understand the code to properly install it - if you have any problems, contact me, I will try to help you as best as I can.

+## Most important principles for my Smart Home

+* Smart Home must work even when a user doesn't use UI or Voice Assistants - that's why automations must be complex and be able to react to different scenarios/events.

+* UI used mainly from mobile devices (different dashboards for different type of devices)

 # Software